 Athletic equipment, including shoes, is making a serious impact on the environment.
 Governments and consumers are particularly concerned with the greenhouse gas emissions and landfill pollution that result from athletic shoe manufacturing – a global industry worth over $125 billion USD.
 As an athletic footwear producer, you are under pressure to meet the demand for sustainable shoes that don’t compromise on quality and performance.
-DSM offers you recyclable, bio-based material solutions for the design of midsoles that help athletes perform at their best.
+Envalior offers you recyclable, bio-based material solutions for the design of midsoles that help athletes perform at their best.

 Sustainability increasingly drives athletic footwear purchase decisions.
 A 2021 study indicates that nearly two thirds of US consumers are willing to spend more to purchase sustainable footwear.
 Industry research on leading athletic brands, such as Adidas, Nike and New Balance, suggests that the global market for eco-friendly running shoes will be worth over $13 billion USD by 2030.
 To meet this demand, you need to utilize sustainable, high-performance materials that provide the consumer with the comfort and support they expect.

 Commonly used midsole materials don’t meet these requirements.
 Ethylene vinyl acetate (EVA) is cost-effective, but contains high levels of volatile organic compounds (VOCs) and is not recyclable.
 Thermoplastic polyurethane (TPU) and thermoplastic polyamides (TPE-A) are non-toxic and can be recycled for numerous applications, but provide limited durability that can cause shoes to wear out faster.